 Guideline Code and/or Guide Description Company's Compliance or Explanation 1.6 (a) Are new Directors given formal training?
 If not, please explain why.
 All newly appointed Directors will undergo an orientation programme where the Director would be briefed on the Group's strategic direction, governance practices, business and organisation structure as well as the expected duties of a director of a listed company.
 To get a better understanding of the Group's business, the Director will also be given the opportunity to visit the Group's operational facilities and meet with key management personnel.
 The Company will provide training to first-time Directors in areas such as accounting, legal and industry specific knowledge as appropriate and such training will be arranged and funded by the Company.
-There were no appointment of new Directors in FY2015. (b) What are the types of information and training provided to (i) new Directors and (ii) existing Directors to keep them up-to-date?
-During 2015, the external auditors (" EA ") had briefed the AC on changes or amendments to accounting standards and the Company Secretary had provided updates to the Board on the amendments to the Companies Act (Chapter 50) of Singapore (the " Companies Act ").
+There were no appointments of new Directors in FY2016. (b) What are the types of information and training provided to (i) new Directors and (ii) existing Directors to keep them up-to-date?
+During 2016, the external auditors (" EA ") had briefed the AC on changes or amendments to accounting standards and the Company Secretary had provided updates to the Board on the amendments to the Companies Act (Chapter 50) of Singapore (the " Companies Act ").
 All Directors are provided with courses available/to be conducted by the Singapore Institute of Directors on a regular basis.
+In addition, the Board visits the Group's operational facilities on a half-yearly basis.
 Board Com position and Guidance 2.1 2.2 3.3 Does the Company comply with the guideline on the proportion of Independent Directors on the Board?
 If not, please state the reasons for the deviation and the remedial action taken by the Company.
 As three (3) out of its six (6) Directors are Independent Directors, the requirement at Guideline 2.2 of the Code that the Independent Directors must make up at least half of the Board, where the Chairman of the Board (the " Chairman ") is part of the management team and is not an independent director, is satisfied.
 To strengthen the independence of the Board, Mr Yuen Sou Wai has also been appointed as the Lead Independent Director of the Company and makes himself available to shareholders at the Company's general meetings.
+The Lead Independent Director is also responsible for leading the meetings of independent directors and providing feedback to the Chairman.
 2.3 4.3 Has the independence of the Independent Directors been reviewed in the last financial year?
 The NC had reviewed and confirmed the independence of the Independent Directors in accordance with the Code.
 The Independent Directors had also confirmed their independence in accordance with the Code.